Strengthening Engagement through Improved Onboarding and Participation for Members in Mental Health Recovery

 Creating a more welcoming and emotionally supportive space

-We proposed simple environmental changes such as displaying photos from past gatherings and updating the member contribution wall to help members feel more emotionally connected and at home.
+Low-effort environmental changes, such as displaying photos from past gatherings and updating the member contribution wall.

 Creating a clearer and more supportive onboarding experience